How to Hide Zero Values in Google Sheets (2 Easy Methods)

 Important Note: When you hide a zero value in a cell using the methods shown in this tutorial, it only hides the value and not remove it.
 This means that while the cell may look as if it’s empty, the 0 value is still in the cell, and in case you use these cells for any calculation, these zero values will be used as well.

-Find and Remove Zero Values in Google Sheets
+Find and Remove Zero Values using Google Sheets

-In case you want to remove the zero values (so that the cells are actually empty), use the steps covered in this section.
+There’s a quick solution to that too.
+In case you want to remove the zero values (so that the cells are empty), use the steps covered below.

-Suppose you have a dataset as shown below and you want to remove all the zero values in this dataset.
+First, suppose you have a dataset like the one in my screenshot below and want to remove all the zero values in this dataset.

 HIde Zero Values in this dataset